- Download our Moving to São Paulo Guide (PDF)

 Expats planning to work in São Paulo should prepare for tough competition in the workplace.
 Increasing numbers of young and highly educated professionals are looking to Brazil for promising new job opportunities.
-Furthermore, established multinational businesses are also seeing investment opportunities in São Paulo, which is well-placed when it comes to serving the South American markets.
+Established multinational businesses are also seeing investment opportunities in São Paulo, which is well placed when it comes to serving the South American markets.
 Expats looking for a job in the city will need to have sought-after skills and experience to make them stand out from other applicants.

 Job market in São Paulo

 The majority of people working in São Paulo are employed in the service, finance and technology sectors.
-Multinational companies with branches or headquarters in São Paulo include Volkswagen, Shell, General Motors, Walmart, Carrefour, Nestlé, Unilever, Google, Nokia and HSBC.
+Multinational companies with branches or headquarters in São Paulo include Volkswagen, Carrefour, Nestlé and Google.
 Many expats working at these multinational companies are transferred to São Paulo from their home countries.

 Finding a job in São Paulo

 Increasing numbers of expats are lured to São Paulo because of its diverse economy and exciting job opportunities have lured many an expat.
 That said, unless expats are highly skilled or are transferred to São Paulo from their company’s offices abroad, job opportunities for foreigners are not always easy to come by.

-Expats with sought-after skills in fields such as engineering, IT and international finance are the most likely to be successful in finding a job in São Paulo.
-Some knowledge of the local language will certainly improve an expat's chances of being hired.
+Expats with sought-after skills in fields such as engineering, IT and finance are the most likely to be successful in finding a job in São Paulo.
+A working knowledge of the local language will certainly improve an expat's chances of being hired.
 As such, learning Portuguese should be a priority for any expat moving to São Paulo for work.

-Large numbers of expats who struggle to find work in their original field try teaching English as a way of earning money.
+Large numbers of expats who struggle to find work in their original field opt for teaching English as a way of earning money.
 Expats will need a TEFL certificate to teach English in Brazil legally.
 As salaries for English teachers in São Paulo are low, these types of jobs are best suited for younger expats who are travelling through South America or spending their gap year in Brazil, rather than those looking to establish a career or settle down in the long term.

 Work culture in São Paulo